rvl-lab-utoronto/drake-tamp/panda_station/README.md

 `directives/` contains `yaml` files with directives for Drake to parse into the multibody plant

+`test/` contains unit and integration tests for this package

 `construction_utils.py` has drake utility functions to help with simulation construction
     - `add_panda`: add the panda arm to the plant
     - `add_panda_hand`: add a panda hand the the plant, and attack it to the arm